 Rich and exceptionally delicious Vegan Sausage Casserole.
-This is an easy, family-friendly recipe that's satisfying, big on flavour and made in less than an hour!
+This is an easy, family-friendly recipe that's satisfying, big on flavor and made in less than an hour!

 Calling all the easy dinner, big flavour lovers.
 This Vegan Sausage Casserole is for you!
 We're talking richly flavoured, with a good balance of meaty sausage and creamy white beans, bathing in thick and chunky tomato and bell pepper sauce.

 This is a meal that's easy enough for midweek dinners and tasty enough to serve when you've got company.
-It's guaranteed to become a new family favourite!
+It's guaranteed to become a new family favorite!

 Here's what you'll be needing to make Vegan Sausage Casserole:

 - Sausages - You can use any vegan sausages, but I highly recommend using Beyond Meat sausages if you can.
 They add the fat and delicious flavour that meat sausages would and their texture is fantastic in this casserole.

 - Beans - For creamy texture, extra protein and interest.
 Any canned white beans such as cannellini beans, butter beans or white kidney beans are fine to use.

 - Bell pepper - Red pepper is my preference in this recipe.
 They tend to be sweeter and the colour works well in the sauce.